spotify/web-audio-bench/README.md

 ### Safari note

 2019-09-11: A memory leak in Safari makes the browser tab crash after 50 test runs or so.
-To avoid it, reduce number of test runs to 1.
-If this doesn't help, reduce the test duration to 100 seconds or even lower, see `DEFAULT_RENDER_SECONDS` in `WebAudioBenchApplication.js`.
+To avoid it, reduce number of test runs.
+If this doesn't help, reduce the test duration too.

+Also note that Safari time resolution is limited to 1ms, so the default test duration is set to 5x longer than on other browsers.

 # Developing